GUIDE TO CATHOLIC RECORDS ABOUT NATIVE AMERICANS IN THE U.S.

 Access: Some restrictions may apply

 Copying facilities: Yes

-History: The Sisters of Loretto were founded in the United States, 1812.
-The Sisters staffed the following Catholic schools that served Native American students:
+History: The Sisters of Loretto were founded in the United States, 1812, and self-identify with the post-nominal initials, “S.L.”
+They staffed the following schools serving Native American students.

 |1847-1870 (closed)||Osage Manual Labor School for Indian Boys and Girls (Osage), Osage Mission, Kansas; in part, Mother Bridge Hayden (1814-1890), S.L., and the Sisters of Loretto (Nerinx, Kentucky) staffed the school|